Quebec’s Fins, Feathers & Fall Colours

 Participants should be comfortable traveling together by shuttle between locations, with some longer driving days.
 Regular rest stops are built in, and travel time is treated as part of the experience, offering scenic views and opportunities to rest.

-To make the most of peak light and wildlife activity, select outings will take place in the early morning and evening, when conditions are best for photography.
+To make the most of peak light and wildlife activity, select outings will take place in the morning and evening, when conditions are best for photography.

 Accommodations include shared hotel rooms and a shared mountain home, with shared bathrooms at the mountain home.